-[786.
-THEORY OF HIGH-ENERGY PHENOMENA.
+786. THEORY OF HIGH-ENERGY PHENOMENA.
 Spring term.
 Credit two hours.
 Prerequisite, Physics 486 or the equivalent.
 M F 9.
-Not offered in 1953-54.]

 990. INFORMAL STUDY IN PHYSICS.
 Either term.
 Credit one to three hours a term.
 Hours to be arranged.
 Special study in some branch of physics, either theoretical or experimental, under the direction of a member of the staff.
 Permission of the staff member under whose direction the work is to be done must be obtained before registration.